The landscape is a universal symbolic image, thick with narration and

 from an earlier generation peering through a gauze-like screen of

 paint.
-One is confronted by these contradictory layers that make references
+One is confronted by these layers; articulating through painterly abstraction that make no

 other reference to an existing place other than an inherent emotional